breatheco-de/content/src/content/how-to/javascript-array-intersection.md

 ## Real-world example using the Javascript Array Intersection

 Imagine that you are developing a website that will offer a search bar as a component for your visitors to find products easily by typing the name.
-Your objective is to implement an autocomplete feature that suggests search terms to users based on the keywords that have been looked up by other users in the past while navigating that website.
+Your objective is to implement an auto-complete feature that suggests search terms to users based on the keywords that have been looked up by other users in the past while navigating that website.
 So, how can you use arrays intersection to get this goal?

 First, you can store various words that users have looked up in the past.